-We sincerely thank you for filing of your Montana tax return.
+We sincerely thank you for filing your Montana tax return.
 Your timely filing benefits your community and helps to make Montana a better place for all of us.

-We continue to encourage you to file electronically if possible.
+We encourage you to continue filing electronically if possible.
 Last year, 87 percent of business taxpayers filed electronically.
-Taxpayers have found that e-filing is easy, convenient, and ensures accurate processing.
+Taxpayers have found that e-filing is easy and convenient, ensuring accurate processing.
 Electronic filing can also help you more quickly receive any refund you are owed.

 We are committed to assisting you with any questions you may have about your filing requirements.
-If you need more information or would like help, please visit MTRevenue.gov, call (406) 444-6900, Montana Relay at 711 for the hearing impaired, or email DORHelp@mt.gov.
+If you need more information or would like help, please visit MTRevenue.gov, call (406) 444-6900 or Montana Relay at 711 for the hearing impaired, or email DORHelp@mt.gov.